Spectre (DC Comics character)

-The Spectre is the name of several antiheroes who appear in American comic books published by DC Comics.
-The original version first appeared in More Fun Comics #52 (February 1940).
-The character was created by Jerry Siegel and Bernard Baily although some sources attribute creator credit solely to Siegel, limiting Baily to the artist assigned to the feature.
+The Spectre is the name of several antiheroes appearing in American comic books published by DC Comics.
+The original versions of the character first debuted in More Fun Comics #52 (February 1940); the original incarnation was created by Jerry Siegel and Bernard Baily although some sources attribute creator credit solely to Siegel, limiting Baily to the artist assigned to the feature.